MCHalbi/learning-odoo/cookbook/notes.md

 - `odoo/addons` – containing the base apps bundled with Odoo
 - `odoo/odoo/addons` – containing the Odoo core features

+Flags for the `odoo` command:
+- `--addons-path` – A list of all directories to use as addon directories
+- `-d`/`--database` – The database to use.
+If it does not exist, it will be created
+- `-c`/`--config` – The config file to use

 ## Chapter 4: Extending Modules
 # Section 2: Models
 ## Chapter 5: Importing, Exporting, and Module Data